israhassan1/Text-Generation-Natural-Language-Processing/README.md

 # Text-Generation-Natural-Language-Processing

 This project was done to work on GPT 2 model for text generation.
-I created a dataset from shakespeares work of over a million tokens to train a model for text generation. the code was influenced by several online sources and was able to generate the following text:
+I created a dataset from shakespeares work of over a million tokens to train a model for text generation. the code was influenced by several online sources and was able to generate the following text in the shakespearean language:

 0: The man who devil calls my name has been made acquainted with my spirits.
 I am one. -Wilt thou not know?
 He is so bold as to go way?